KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 For the Komodo ecosystem to reach its full potential, the option of enhanced privacy must be available to Komodo users.
 Jumblr fills this demand.

-Jumblr relies on BarterDEX, KMD, and Iguana Core to connect to the Komodo ecosystem.
+Jumblr relies on AtomicDEX, KMD, and Iguana Core to connect to the Komodo ecosystem.
 The foundational privacy it offers is built upon the KMD coin, the Zcash parameters, and zk-SNARK technology.
 Additional enhancements are built into the Jumblr process to maximize user privacy, including protections against the Timing Attack and the Knapsack Attack.
-Through BarterDEX and Iguana Core, these privacy features extend to any cryptocurrency connected to the Komodo ecosystem.
+Through AtomicDEX and Iguana Core, these privacy features extend to any cryptocurrency connected to the Komodo ecosystem.

 As more users become a part of the Komodo ecosystem, they can work together to enhance both their own privacy and the privacy of fellow ecosystem members.
 As the ecosystem continues to grow, there are various levels of growth the Komodo team can offer to Jumblr, including automating the non-KMD Jumblr process.
 We look forward to receiving your feedback on this privacy-enhancing technology.